Dealing with an Unplanned Pregnancy: Answers, Advice and Resources

 Dealing with an unexpected pregnancy can be overwhelming to say the least.
 You may not know what to do, who to turn to, or what your options are.
 That is where we come in.

 Adoption Answers strives to provide you with the help you need to make the best decisions for you and your unborn child.
-We want to help you figure out how to accept an unplanned pregnancy, and what to do next.
+We want to help you figure out how to accept an unplanned pregnancy and what to do next.

 Accepting Your Feelings

 What’s important to realize is that there is no right or wrong way to feel about an unplanned pregnancy.
 A mix of emotions is completely normal, and healthy, and they will help you decide what to do next.
-So, embrace your emotions and let them guide you; this is your motherly instinct kicking in (yes, it really does happen that quickly).

 Friends and family can be a great source of strength when you are dealing with an unplanned or unwanted pregnancy.
 You can find support from:

-- Family – Your family always has your best interest at heart, but they may be a little shell-shocked by the news.
+- Family – Your family often has your best interest at heart, but they may be a little shell-shocked by the news.
 Give them time to process the information and let them know how much their support means to you during this time.
 A little bit of comfort from a close family member can do a lot to ease your fears.

 - Friends – Your closest friends have always been there to help you through tough times, so why should this be any different?
 Friends are great at helping you see the big picture, providing temporary distractions, and offering a shoulder to cry on.